fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11a.md

 ### Types of CI setup

 To meet some of the requirements listed above, we want to dedicate a separate server for running the tasks in continuous integration.
-Having a separate server for the purpose minimizes the risk that something else interferes the CI/CD process and causes it to be unpredictable.
+Having a separate server for the purpose minimizes the risk that something else interferes with the CI/CD process and causes it to be unpredictable.

-There are two optins: host our own server or use a cloud service (some one else's computer).
+There are two options: host our own server or use a cloud service (someone else's computer).
-### Jenkins (and other self hosted setups)
+### Jenkins (and other self-hosted setups)

-Among the self hosted options, [Jenkins](https://www.jenkins.io/) is the most popular.
+Among the self-hosted options, [Jenkins](https://www.jenkins.io/) is the most popular.
 It's extremely flexible and there's a plugin to do almost anything (except that one thing you want to do).
-This is a great option for many applications, using a self hosted setup means that the entire environment is under your control, the amount of resources can be controlled, secrets (we'll elaborate a little more on security in later sections of this part) are never exposed to anyone else and you can do anything you want on the hardware.
+This is a great option for many applications, using a self-hosted setup means that the entire environment is under your control, the number of resources can be controlled, secrets (we'll elaborate a little more on security in later sections of this part) are never exposed to anyone else and you can do anything you want on the hardware.

 Unfortunately, there is a downside.
 Jenkins is quite complicated to set up and secure.
-It's very flexible but that means that there's often quite a bit of boilerplate/tempate code involved to get builds working.
-With Jenkins specifically, it also means that CI/CD must be set up with either Jenkins' own domain specific language or a flaour of Groovy.
+It's very flexible but that means that there's often quite a bit of boilerplate/template code involved to get builds working.
+With Jenkins specifically, it also means that CI/CD must be set up with either Jenkins' own domain-specific language or a flavor of Groovy.
 There's also the issue of hardware failure which can be an issue if the setup sees heavy use.

-With self hosted options, the billing is usually based on the hardware.
+With self-hosted options, the billing is usually based on the hardware.
 You pay for the server.
-What you do in the server doesn't change the billing.
+What you do on the server doesn't change the billing.

 #### GitHub Actions and other cloud based solutions